andyk/ht/README.md

 { "type": "getView" }
 ```

-This command responds with the current view on stdout.
+This command responds with the current view on STDOUT.
 The view is a multi-line
 string, where each line represents a terminal row.

 ```json
 { "view": "[user@host dir]$                 \n                       \n..." }
 ```

-### resize
+#### resize

 `resize` command allows resizing the virtual terminal window dynamically by
 specifying new width (`cols`) and height (`rows`).